-OD's ongoing investment in our nationwide service center network is key to developing and serving our customers.
-We have invested approximately \$2.1 billion in our service center network over the last ten years, and we have expanded to 257 service centers' across the United States to provide capacity for further customer growth and additional market share opportunities.
-Our business depends on the success of our customers; we do everything in our power to make sure each shipment is delivered safely and efficiently.
-In 2023, our superior customer service and commitment to excellence earned OD the Mastio Quality Award for National LTL Carrier for an unprecedented 14th consecutive year.
+OD's ongoing investment in our domestic service center network is key to our ability to deliver superior service and support our customers throughout the economic cycle.
+We have invested approximately \$2.5 billion in our service center network over the last ten years, and we have expanded to 261 service centers\ across the United States to provide capacity for further customer growth and additional market share opportunities.
+In 2024, our superior customer service and commitment to excellence earned OD the Mastio Quality Award\\ for National LTL Carrier for an unprecedented 15th consecutive year.